Nihlus/Crystite/Remora.Neos.Headless/README.md

 | backgroundWorkers | int          | The number of background workers to create.                                                          | (internal)  | no       |
 | priorityWorkers   | int          | The number of priority workers to create.                                                            | (internal)  | no       |

+> **Warning**
+> Ensure that any assemblies referenced in `pluginAssemblies` are *not* stored in the root of the NeosVR installation
+> directory (or, if you're using the desktop client, any directory containing NeosVR assemblies).
+Doing so can cause
+> runtime conflicts between assembly versions shipped by the server and ones shipped by NeosVR (or ones shipped with the
+> plugin!).

 Additionally, the following extra keys can be used in the `startWorlds` array.

 | Name                 | Type   | Description                                        | Default   | Required |